 One hallmark of an expanding economy is increased lending to businesses.
 As more capital becomes available, borrowers need to know how best to negotiate the terms and conditions under which they acquire it.

-In a prior issue of this magazine, this author proposed strategies a borrower might adopt when negotiating a commercial loan commitment.
+In a Part One of this series (see page 39), this author proposed strategies a borrower might adopt when negotiating a commercial loan commitment.
 While reasonable minds will differ on what points should be raised at that early stage, a number of matters inevitably remain for negotiation in the loan agreement itself.
-This article will examine a typical asset-based loan agreement and outline practical steps the borrower's counsel should take in order to insure that the closing proceeds smoothly and on time.
+This article will examine a typical asset-based loan agreement and outline practical steps the borrower’s counsel should take in order to insure that the closing proceeds smoothly and on time.

 Satisfying Conditions Precedent